elsemikk/Wren_popgen/5_GenomeScans.md

 WC84_Fst.cutoff <- 0.9 #select a cutoff to display only SNPs above the cut-off row.choice <- which(rownames(WC84_Fst) == groups.to.compare)
 selection <- (WC84_Fst[row.choice,] > WC84_Fst.cutoff) & (!is.na(WC84_Fst[row.choice,])) & (pos$position > start.pos) & (pos$position < end.pos) #can define start.pos and end.pos to select a smaller region of the chromosome
 sum(selection) #this is just for one chromosome.
-299 for Z.
+#result: 299 SNPs on the Z.
 ```

 # Fst per chromosome